 Real-time Systems (7.5 credits)

 An embedded system is a computer system designed to perform one or a few dedicated functions.
-For reasons of safety and usability, some embedded systems have strict constraints on non-functional behavior such as computational delay and periodicity.
+For reasons of safety and usability, some embedded systems have strict constraints on non-functional behaviour such as computational delay and periodicity.
 Such systems are referred to as real-time systems.
 Examples of real-time systems are control systems for cars, aircraft and space vehicles as well as computer games and multimedia applications.
 This course is intended to give basic knowledge about methods for the design and analysis of real-time systems.

 Dependable Real-Time System (7.5 credits)

 For many real-time applications, the system must be designed with multiple processors in order to meet imposed application constraints.
-Such situations can occur when tasks need to be physically distributed (as in a fault-tolerant vehicle braking system) or when the inherent parallelism of the application need to be fully exploited (as in a high-performance multimedia application).
+Such situations can occur when tasks need to be physically distributed (as in a fault-tolerant vehicle braking system) or when the inherent parallelism of the application needs to be fully exploited (as in a high-performance multimedia application).
 This course is intended to give a deeper understanding of the problems involved in designing dependable real-time systems based on multiprocessor architectures.

 Strategic Management of Technological Innovation (7.5 credits)